 What happens in Vegas ... is a Stanley Cup, as the Golden Knights win the NHL title

-"Obviously, getting the iconic picture of kissing it (the Stanley Cup)," Hill said after the game, when asked about moments to cherish.
+"Obviously, getting the iconic picture of kissing it (the Stanley Cup)," Hill said after the game, when asked about moments he'll cherish about the Stanley Cup title.
 "I thought it was going to be a little heavier – it felt lighter – maybe that's just the adrenaline."

 The championship came just six years after the Golden Knights began play in the NHL in 2017, and five years after the team made the Stanley Cup Final in their inaugural season of 2017-18.
 It was the fastest move by an expansion team to win a title among the big four professional sports in the U.S. – football, basketball, baseball and hockey – since the Arizona Diamondbacks won the World Series in 2001, ESPN reported.